BSPLAZA/WhisperKey/docs/PROJECT_STATUS.md

 # WhisperKey Project Status

-> Comprehensive status report as of 2025-07-13 14:50 PST
+> Comprehensive status report as of 2025-07-13 15:30 PST

 ## Executive Summary

-WhisperKey v1.0.0-beta is feature complete with all critical bugs fixed.
+WhisperKey v1.0.0-beta is feature complete with all critical bugs fixed and 100% testing coverage.
 The app has evolved from MVP to a polished, premium application with beautiful UI, smart clipboard fallback, and comprehensive error handling.
-All major issues have been resolved and the app is ready for beta release.
+All major issues have been resolved, all apps have been tested successfully, and the app is ready for release packaging.

 ## What's Complete ✅